 - Social posts

 Search engines now include various types of search results depending on the query, so build your SEO content strategy accordingly.
-An SEO platform is a great way to see how those formats vary across search locations and devices.
+An is a great way to see how those formats vary across search locations and devices.
 It helps you manage, implement, and measure your brand’s presence in digital channels like Google’s organic listings.